-- 6.1 The Mare and Foal Sanctuary will make available its Safeguarding Policy and Procedures to all supporters, staff, volunteers, participants and their carers'/support and family members and it will appear in full on the Mare and Foal Sanctuary website within the Education and Equine Assisted Services section. - 6.2 The Mare and Foal Sanctuary will promote and circulate our safeguarding adults at risk policy to all new participants and their carers'/referees. - 6.3 All individuals involved with the Mare and Foal Sanctuary, must adhere to the Staff and Volunteer Code of Conduct as part of their induction process.
-All safeguarding incident concern forms and related communications are logged and securely stored on a Safeguarding SharePoint which only key members of staff have access to.
+- 6.1 The Mare and Foal Sanctuary will make available its Safeguarding Policy and Procedures to all supporters, staff, volunteers, participants and their carers'/support and family members and it will appear in full on the Mare and Foal Sanctuary website within the Education and Equine Assisted Services section under 'Our Standards' page: Our Standards | The Mare and Foal Sanctuary - 6.2 The Mare and Foal Sanctuary will promote and circulate our safeguarding adults at risk policy to all new participants and their carers'/referees. - 6.3 All individuals involved with the Mare and Foal Sanctuary, must agree to adhere to the Staff and Volunteer Code of Conduct as part of their induction process. - 6.4 All safeguarding incident concern forms and related communications are logged and securely stored on a Safeguarding SharePoint which only key members of staff have access to.